Ballerine de l’air, Aerial Photography by Award-Winning Photographer Brad Walls

 Aerial Photography and Ballet

 After the series ‘pools from above‘, Brad Walls just released a new one, Ballerine de l’air.
 Using aerial photography techniques Walls captures the dancers in a non conventional way.
-“Most people had seen Ballet photographed traditionally… and while those photos are undeniably beautiful, I wanted to rewrite the composition, purely focusing on the unique shapes and shadows of the art form“.
+“Most people had seen Ballet photographed traditionally.
+While those photos are undeniably beautiful, I wanted to rewrite the composition, purely focusing on the unique shapes and shadows of the art form“.

 “It was imperative to pay homage to the art of Ballet, whilst at the same time adding a new, modern spin which incorporated positions and shapes that were beyond the traditional art form.”
 Walls explains.
 “Watching an artist (Rubin) truly lose herself in her art form was truly a spine-tingling moment and a moment that a photographer can end up waiting many years to experience – if they get to experience it at all“.

-Walls was recently awarded First Prize in the Sport category and Runner up in people category at the inaugural 2020 Aerial Photography Awards in Paris, France, and placed as Runner-Up at the Drone Photo Art Awards 2020 in Siena, Italy.
-The result from his last endeavour is impressive.
+Walls has several awards most recent ones being the First Prize in the Sport category and Runner up in the people’s category at the inaugural 2020 Aerial Photography Awards in Paris, France.
+Moreover, he was a Runner-Up at the Drone Photo Art Awards 2020 in Siena, Italy.
+The result is impressive.
 Enjoy.